The Kermit Project

 New York City USA • firstname.lastname@example.org

-EK (Embedded Kermit, E-Kermit) is an implementation of the Kermit file transfer protocol written in ANSI C and designed for embedding in devices or firmware, use in realtime applications, or for construction of DLLs and libraries.
+EK (Embedded Kermit, E-Kermit) is an implementation of the Kermit file transfer protocol written in ANSI C and designed for embedding in devices or firmware, for use in realtime applications, or for construction of DLLs and libraries.
 EKSW is a new version of E-Kermit that includes true sliding windows packet transport.
 EK and EKSW should be reconciled back into a single code base but so far that has not happened.

 Customers have adapted EK to various environments and platforms, including the Palm Pilot, various kinds of technician equipment (e.g. for diagnosis and maintenance of cell phone towers), and sometimes they contribute their adaptations or i/o routines, and we can make these available on a strictly as-is basis.
 We are not able to support or maintain customer-contributed code; thus (for example) if a new version of EK is released, customer-contributed modules are not necessarily updated.
 Customer-contributed code includes: